masbroamat/yt2mp4/README.md

 - **Video Quality Options Not Appearing**: Check that yt-dlp is properly installed and accessible in your PATH
 - **Download Errors**: Ensure ffmpeg is installed and available in PATH for video processing
-- **Shorts URLs Not Working**: Make sure you're using the latest version which supports YouTube Shorts URLs

-### Debug Logs

-The application creates log files that can help diagnose issues:

-- `logs/conversions.log`: Tracks all video conversion attempts
-- Terminal output contains detailed logs of command execution

 ## Docker Deployment